MCMXC a.D.: Songs

 "Callas Went Away" was written solely by Michael Cretu, and samples Maria Callas's singing.
 "Mea Culpa" was written by Cretu and Fabrice Cuitad and is a follow-up to "Sadeness".
 Like "Sadeness", "Mea Culpa" samples Gregorian chant from the Capella Antiqua München and thus evokes the same atmosphere.
 The song's theme "centers around guilt", according to the official Enigma website.
-"The Voice & the Snake", written by Cretu and Peterson, is based on the Book of Revelation.
+"The Voice & the Snake" is based on the Book of Revelation and was sampled from "The Seven Bowls," which is the eighth track on the final album of the prog-rock band Aphrodite's Child, 666, released in 1972.
 "Knocking on Forbidden Doors" was written solely by Cretu.
 The "Back to the Rivers of Belief" track's three songs were mainly written by Cretu, with the song "The Rivers of Belief"—which centers around the Indian river Ganges and differs from the other songs in being more soulful—including contributions from Fabrice Cuitad.

 Singles

 Four songs from MCMXC a.D. were released as singles.
-"Sadeness (Part I)", known as "Sadeness" in the album and the first part of "The Principles of Lust" track, was released as the lead single on 1 October 1990.
+"Sadeness (Part I)", known as "Sadeness" on the album and the first part of "The Principles of Lust" track, was released as the lead single on 1 October 1990.
 The single has sold at least 7 million copies worldwide, and was the fastest German single to reach number one, the week of 12 November 1990.
 The Los Angeles Times reported that the single reached number one in at least 14 other countries.
-"Mea Culpa (Part II)", known as "Mea Culpa" in the album, was released as the second single on 17 April 1991, and reached number seven on both the German charts and on the Billboard Dance Club Songs chart.
+"Mea Culpa (Part II)", known as "Mea Culpa" on the album, was released as the second single in early 1991 and reached number seven on both the German chart and on the Billboard Dance Club Songs chart.
 The song charted at number four in France, and received a gold certification from the French National Syndicate of Phonographic Publishing (SNEP).
 Cretu considers "Mea Culpa (Part II)" his favorite song from the album.
 "Principles of Lust" and "The Rivers of Belief" were both as singles released in 1991.
-The "Principles of Lust" single is the song "Find Love" renamed.
+The "Principles of Lust" single is a reworking of the song "Find Love".
 The single charted at number 90 in Germany, number 59 in the UK, and number 29 in France.
 "The Rivers of Belief" single is the third song of the "Back to the Rivers of Belief" album track.
 The single charted in the United Kingdom at number 68, and in Sweden at number 37.